isabella232/sfcc-helpcenter/content/md/cartridge-configuration/03-products-filter-configuration.md

 If you select `Advanced`, the connector will **only import PIM products that match your search filters** defined in the `Import builder config` parameter.

+For example, you can filter on product properties or product values...

 ::: warning
 This field must be written in **JSON format**.<br>
 <br>